Corysia/Unity-Oculus-Example/README.md

 * Find the `Ovr Avatar (Script)` component within `+LocalAvatar`
 	* Ensure that `Show Third Person` is not checked.
 	* Optionally, un-check `Can Own Microphone` because we won't be using the mic in this tutorial.

+* Create a manifest file, without it hands do not seem to work: Oculus -> Tools -> Create store-compatible AndroidManifest.xml

 That's it!
 Build and run.
 You should have animated hands.